Fast Approximate Dynamic Programming for Input-Affine Dynamics: From minimization in primal domain to addition in dual domain

 \begin{proof} See Appendix~\ref{proof:complexity d-CDP Alg 1}. \end{proof}

 Recall that the time complexity of the d-DP operator~\eqref{eq:d-DP op} is of $\ord ( XUE)$; see Remark~\ref{rem:complexity d-DP}.
-Comparing this complexity to the one reported in Theorem~\ref{thm:complexity d-CDP Alg 1}, points to a basic characteristic of CDP w.r.t.
-DP: CDP avoids the minimization over the control input in DP and casts it as a simple addition in the dual domain at the expense of three conjugate transforms.
-Consequently, the time complexity is transferred form the primal input domain~$\setg{U}$ into the state dual domain~$\setg{Y}$.
+Comparing this complexity to the one reported in Theorem~\ref{thm:complexity d-CDP Alg 1}, points to a basic characteristic of the proposed approach: CDP avoids the minimization over the control input in DP and casts it as a simple addition in the dual domain at the expense of three conjugate transforms.
+Consequently, the time complexity is transferred from the primal input domain~$\setd{U}$ to the dual state domain~$\setg{Y}$.
 This observation implies that if $Y < UE$, then d-CDP is expected to computationally outperform d-DP.